tobiasgerstenberg/causal_cognition/README.md

 The class meets on Mondays	between __3:30__ and __6:20PM__ in [160-323](https://campus-map.stanford.edu/?id=01-160&lat=37.42826985&lng=-122.16901666&zoom=17&srch=160-323) (Wallenberg Hall).

-__Note__: Please note that this syllabus is not final.
+__Note__: This syllabus is not final.
 I will adapt the readings based on your interests!

 - 4/1/19 Introduction & logistics
 - 4/8/19 Causality in thought (<span style="color:red">Note: This session ends at 5pm!</span>)